How to get a student visa for Thailand?

-For this notification, you can go from 7 days before the date.
-If you miss the date and come only one day later, you will have to pay a fine of 5,000 Baht (that's about 100 Euro or 150 USD).
+For this notification, you can go from 7 days before the date to up to 7 days after the date.
+If you miss the date and come only one day later, you will be fined 2,000 Baht.
 If that happens more than once or twice, you risk your visa.
 So, be careful.
 You can go to any immigration bureau anywhere in Thailand for the 90 days notification.
 There is no need to return to the location where your visa was originally issued.
 You can even do it by mail.
 That, however, means to send you passport per mail to the immigration bureau – something experienced foreigners in Thailand would never do.
 Too many letters never arrive.

 Unfortunately, there's no way to work legally when you are in Thailand on a student visa.
 If you get an official job with the according visa, you can also study on this visa, but not the other way around.
 We recommend to have a look at the discussion forums for foreigners and students in Thailand.
 All we know is that there are plenty of students financing at least a part of their studies by some jobs, legally or not...